Welcome to the Indian Motorcycle Club of Western Australia

 Our new club, started again by Indian enthusiasts in 2011 is proudly following in the footsteps of our fore-fathers and continues today with the restoration, preservation and use of our beloved red steeds of steel from Springfield Massachusetts U.S.A but also embraces the modern Indians for they have now morphed into a bike worthy of carrying on the name.

-Our constitution states that you don't have to own an Indian motorcycle, all you need is an interest in Indian motorcycles to become a member.
+You don't have to own an Indian motorcycle, all you need is an interest in Indian motorcycles to become a member.